umccr/aws_parallel_cluster/README.md

 `ssh local-ip-of-running-compute node`.
 Use sinfo to see the current list of running compute nodes.

+### Staging input and reference data
+You will likely need to download your input data and software.
+Ensure that inputs are accessible to all nodes by placing it in the `${SHARED_DIR}` folder.
+This is:
+  * `/efs` if using the efs configuration on `tothill` or `umccr_dev`
+  * `/fsx` if using the fsx configuration on `umccr_dev_fsx`

+By default you will have read-only access to the s3 buckets.
+Use `sbatch --wrap "aws s3 sync s3://<bucket_path> "${SHARED_DIR}/local_path"` to download data into the shared file system.

+> Please run the sync commands on a compute node, see 'Using slurm' below for more info.
+> Compute nodes have a much higher bandwidth than the master nodes, hence why this command
+> is placed inside the sbatch script.

 ### Using slurm
 See [sbatch guide][sbatch_guide] for more information Example batch script file